marcel8168/MedTextClassification/README.md

 Author: Marcel Hiltner

-Note: Due to the memory size, all trained or fine-tuned models and the data set are stored on kaggle.
+Note: Due to the storage space, all trained or fine-tuned models and the data set are stored on kaggle.
 However, these can be loaded via the kaggle API, as implemented in the code.

 ## Table of contents